Jonhy-D/hub-backend/README.md

 - Create a cookie so that the login is saved for 3 days so that the session is not lost.

 #### Diferents endpoints
-This endpoint is for creating users.
+This endpoint is for creating users:

 `POST /users`

-This endpoint is to verify that the user exists.
+This endpoint is to verify that the user exists:

 `POST /auth `

-This endpoint is to get all the stored movies
+This endpoint is to get all the stored movies:

 `GET /movies`

-This endpoint is to get all the stored series
+This endpoint is to get all the stored series:

 `GET /series`

-This endpoint is to add to the user's favorite movies section
+This endpoint is to add to the user's favorite movies section:

 `POST /addFavMov`

-This endpoint is to add to the user's favorite series section
+This endpoint is to add to the user's favorite series section:

 `POST /addFavSer`